hbctraining/Intro-to-shell-flipped/lessons/03_searching_files.md

 Now we can use the arrows to scroll up and down and use `q` to get out.

 We can also do count the number of lines using the `wc` command. `wc` stands for *word count*.
 It counts the number of lines, words or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command using the `-l` argument.
-And that will magically tell us how many bad sequences we have in the file.
+And that will tell us how many bad sequences we have in the file.

 ```bash
 $ grep NNNNNNNNNN Mov10_oe_1.subset.fq | wc -l
 ```

-This command when used without any arguments would tell us the number of lines, words and characters in the file; the `-l` flag specifies that we only want the number of lines.
+When used without any arguments, the `wc` command would tell us the number of lines, words, and characters in the file; the `-l` flag specifies that we only want the number of lines.
 Try it out without the `-l` to see the full output.
+Similar to `grep`, you can type `wc --help` to see all options.

 Redirecting is not super intuitive, but it's really powerful for stringing together these different commands, so you can do whatever you need to do.